microsoft/vscode-docs/docs/languages/julia.md

 <img width="1903" alt="Screen Shot 2021-08-24 at 7 34 29 PM" src="https://user-images.githubusercontent.com/35577566/130717102-b9a911c4-0731-4c3a-b75d-105994709354.png">

-Notice that the second print command has yet to execute since we cannot see the text in the terminal yet.
+Notice that the second print command has yet to execute given we cannot see the text from that proint command in the terminal yet.
 You can finish the execution of the program by clicking the "Countinue" button:

 <img width="1903" alt="Screen Shot 2021-08-24 at 7 35 48 PM" src="https://user-images.githubusercontent.com/35577566/130717213-6ca6c637-cc1f-4e46-b6ab-0d41ac1e7dd4.png">

-To find out more about debugging Julia code with VS Code, head to [The Julia VSCode Docs section on Debugging](https://www.julia-vscode.org/docs/stable/userguide/debugging/).
+To find out more about debugging Julia code with VS Code, head to [The Julia VS Code Docs section on Debugging](https://www.julia-vscode.org/docs/stable/userguide/debugging/).